adamjarling/daredevil-pedals-netlify-cms/src/pages/pedals/acid-horse.md

 tags:
   - acid horse
 ---
+"Dude, the Acid Horse is fucking bad ass.
+Just had band practice and everyone commented on the sound.
+We even fucked with the knobs and couldn’t find a bad sound.
+Rock and fucking roll on it man. " - David P.  ️

 Limited quantity.
 Secure one while you can.
 If this listing is active, they are still available!!

 Howdy!
 The ACID HORSE is a limited run, hand built, 2 in 1 Overdrive & Boost.
 Originating as a custom request design, this evolved into the pedal you see today.